 Upon receipt of the student's loan disbursement from the lender, the Noorda-COM Office of Student Accounts will debit the funds to the student's tuition, fees, and any amount owed to Noorda-COM.
 Any charges that remain owed on the student's account will be the student's responsibility.
-If residual funds are available after tuition and fees are paid, these funds will be credited to the student as a refund.
+If residual funds are available after tuition and fees are paid, these funds will be credited to the student as a refund and processed through the Office of Student Accounts.